Redotix/GAMMA-3D-Shader-Based-Scopes/README.md

 Redotix - EXE edits<br/>

 <h1><u> Dependencies </u></h1>
-You need these for 3DSS to work.
+Follow these steps before installing 3DSS for GAMMA.
+The install guide is further below.
+This is a test to see if you can read.
 <ol>
-  <li><a href="https://github.com/andtheherois/Mark-Switch-10-GAMMA-ver./releases">Mark Switch</a> Install through MO2 like any other mod.</li>
+  <li><a href="https://github.com/andtheherois/Mark-Switch-10-GAMMA-ver./releases">Mark Switch</a> Install through MO2 like any other mod.
+This should be loaded before 3DSSG. </li>
   <li><a href="https://drive.google.com/file/d/1_l5pFjFpcDJueh9FRohRJwJSgtSV5azh/view">Meowie's scope textures</a> Install through MO2 like any other mod.</li>
-  <li><a href="https://github.com/themrdemonized/STALKER-Anomaly-modded-exes">Latest Version of Demonized modded EXEs</a> If your GAMMA install is up to date, you should no longer need to install EXEs separately.</li>
+  <li><a href="https://github.com/themrdemonized/xray-monolith/releases/tag/2024.10.7">Latest Version of Demonized modded EXEs</a> </li>
   <li>DISABLE **137- Auto-Zoomed Out Scope Draw - Demonized** IN MO2</li>
-  <li>In the manim menu, go into settings > modded exes and enable shader scopes smooth zoom change.</li>
-  <li>Make sure SMAA and Anti-Aliasing is turned off in your stalker graphics settings</li>
 </ol>

 <h1><u> Downloads </u></h1>